kmk324/emotionScore_derived_by_emotion-lexicon/README.md

 # emotionScore_derived_by_lexicon
-It is emotion score detector using lexicon.
+It is emotion score detector using emotion lexicon.